EVERSE-ResearchSoftware/RSQKit/pages/tasks/research_software_security.md

 ## AI Disclosure

-This work was produced with the assistance of M365 Copilot based on GPT-5 reasoning model, under the strict editorial control and factual verification of the human author.
+This work was produced with the assistance of M365 Copilot based on GPT-5 reasoning model, Claude Opus 4.8 was subsequently used to check and modify the output.
+Strict editorial control and factual verification was performed by the human author.